Earthen plaster: Additives

+Biopolymers

+Biopolymers are a broad group of additives that are produced from plants or animals.
+They can serve many purposes: some biopolymers can act as a glue holding the matrix together, while others help fill cavities and supplement the particle distribution, both will increase the cohesion.
+This can cause multiple benefits: increased density often leads to an increase in overall strength, while less porous plasters prove more water resistant and durable.
+Some biopolymers also influence the viscosity and processability of the plaster, requiring less water and therefore reducing the dry shrinkage.

-Additives are usually blended with the clay, sand, and natural fiber to improve the workability and strength of a plaster.
-Sometimes additives are added to the finish coat and other times additives may be added to all coats.
-Some of the most common additives are wheat flour paste, manure, cactus juice, casein (milk protein) and various natural oils such as linseed oil.
-Other additives include, salt, stearate, tallow, tannin, leaves and bark of certain trees, xanthan gum, alum, natural glues, gum arabic, kelp, lime, powdered milk, or the blood of livestock.
+Some of the most common biopolymer additives are wheat flour paste, manure, cactus juice, casein (milk protein) and various natural oils such as linseed oil.
+Other additives include: stearate, tallow, tannin, leaves and bark of certain trees,natural gums and glues, kelp, powdered milk, or the blood of livestock.

 Flour paste

 Cooked flour paste is a cheap natural glue that is easy to make from common ingredients.
 The water and flour slurry is cooked until the gluten binds the elements of the mixture, creating a durable glue.
 In plaster, the flour paste serves as a binding agent and a hardener.